 In 1998 Dan took Whose Line Is It Anyway? to America, producing it for ABC Television.
 Hosted by sitcom star Drew Carey, Whose Line Is It Anyway? proved to be a major hit and ran for five years on primetime Thursday night, giving the network their best audiences for almost a decade.
 The series, which was co-executive produced by Mark Leveson, starred Ryan Stiles, Colin Mochrie and Wayne Brady, who won an Emmy award for his role on the show.
-Guests included Whoopi Goldberg, David Hasselhoff and Jerry Springer and the episode that starred Robin Williams attracted an audience of over 15 million people.
+Guests included Whoopi Goldberg, David Hasselhoff and Jerry Springer.
+The episode that guest starred Robin Williams attracted an audience of over 15 million people.

 When Dan returned from the States in 2004, he established Angst Productions and, with Mark Leveson, created the hit satirical panel show Mock The Week.
 Mock soon established itself as a key BBC Two show and was instrumental in reviving stand-up comedy on television.
 It also continued Dan Patterson’s enviable track record in championing newer comedians.
 Amongst those who used the show as a springboard are Dara O Briain, Frankie Boyle, Russell Howard, John Oliver, Jack Whitehall, David Mitchell and Michael McIntyre.
-Mock The Week has now completed 15 successful series over 12 years.
+Mock The Week has completed 21 successful series over 17 years.

-Other Angst Productions shows have included 29 Minutes Of Fame for BBC One, the improvisation based Fast and Loose for BBC Two and Trust Us With Your Life (ABC) and The Great American Joke Off (The CW).
-For the theatre, Dan Patterson co-wrote with Colin Swash the political farce The Duck House, which starred Ben Miller and ran for six months in London’s West End.
-In 2015 Dan directed Whose Line Is It Anyway?… Live, at the Adelphi Theatre in London’s West End, which was the first official stage version of the much loved television show.
+Other Angst Productions shows have included 29 Minutes Of Fame (BBC One), the improvisation based Fast and Loose (BBC Two), Trust Us With Your Life (ABC) and The Great American Joke Off (The CW).
+For the theatre, Dan Patterson co-wrote with Colin Swash the political farce and Olivier nominated The Duck House starring Ben Miller.
+The show ran for six months in London’s West End.
+In 2015 Dan directed Whose Line Is It Anyway?
+Live, at the Adelphi Theatre, the first official stage version of the loved television show.
 The following year Whose Line Is It Anyway?
 Live took the London Palladium by storm with 14 exhilarating shows and in December 2018 a special 30th anniversary version of the show ran at The Royal Albert Hall.
 In 2023 Dan co-wrote Winner’s Curse with Daniel Taub, a play about international peace negotiations starring Clive Anderson, which ran at Park Theatre.